pop up image

 Aside from your trip to the subway, let’s explore more about pull systems and their application.

-A pull system is a Lean technique for reducing the waste of any production process.
-Applying a pull system allows you to start new work only when there is customer demand for it.
-This allows you to reduce overhead and optimize storage costs.
+A pull system is a Lean technique for reducing waste in production processes.
+Applying a pull system allows you to start new work only when there is a demand for it.
+This allows you to minimize overhead and optimize storage costs.

 Pull systems are part of the Lean manufacturing principles, born in the late 1940s.
 A lean pull system aims to create a workflow where work is pulled only if there is a demand for it.